rbtcollins/fs_at/README.md

 # `*_at` syscalls for Rust (*nix and Windows)

-The Rust standard library does not (yet) offer at filesystem calls as a core feature.
+The Rust standard library does not (yet) offer at-style filesystem calls as a core feature.
 For instance `mkdirat`.
 These calls are essential for writing race-free filesystem code, since otherwise the state of the filesystem path that operations are executed against can change silently, leading to TOC-TOU race conditions.
 For Unix these calls are readily available in the libc crate, but for Windows some more plumbing is needed.
 This crate provides a unified Rust-y and safe interface to these calls.

+Not all platforms behave identically in their underlying syscalls, and this crate doesn't abstract over fundamental differences, but it does attempt to provide consistent errors for key scenarios.
+As a concrete example creating a directory at the path of an existing link with follow disabled errors with AlreadyExists.

+On Linux this is achieved by reading back the path that was requested, as atomic mkdir isn't yet available. `mkdirat` is used so the parent directory is reliable, but the presence of a link pointing to another part of the file system cannot be precluded.

+On Windows this same scenario will either result in `fs_at` receiving a `NotADirectory` error from `NtCreateFile`, or the open succeeding but a race-free detection of the presence of the link is done using `DeviceIoControl`.
+Both cases are reported as `AlreadyExists`.
+The two codepaths exist because on Windows symlinks can themselves be files or directories, and the kernel type-checks some operations such as creating a directory or truncating a file at both the link target and the link source.

+Truncate+nofollow also varies by platform: See OpenOptions::truncate.

 ## MSRV policy